prysmaticlabs/prysm/README.md

 Then, you can build and init a new instance of a local, Ethereum blockchain as follows:

 ```
-geth init /path/to/genesis.json -datadir /path/to/your/datadir
+geth init /path/to/genesis.json --datadir /path/to/your/datadir
-geth --nodiscover console --datadir /path/to/your/datadir --networkid 12345
+geth --nodiscover console --datadir /path/to/your/datadir --networkid 12345 --ws --wsaddr=127.0.0.1 --wsport 8546 --wsorigins "*"
 ````

 It is **important** to note that the `--networkid` flag must match the `chainId` property in the genesis file.